|

 Prof. Herold has rejected the approach of counting only "Western" reports as ethnocentric and unfairly discriminating against media and journalists from the Third World.

-written in a study analyzing the variety of civilian casualty conclusions:
+On Conetta's findings he has written in a study analyzing the variety of civilian casualty conclusions:

 "The study compiled statistics from only Western sources.
 Whereas this made it more palatable to the mainstream Western media, it also necessarily involved a smaller universe than my own dossier, and it indirectly further strengthened a pernicious view in the United States that truth can only come through a Euro-American lens."